mattermost-community/mattermost-plugin-jitsi/CONTRIBUTING.md

 Note: We use the German locale (`de`) in this example.
 When translating to a new language, replace `de` in the following commands with the locale you want to translate.
 [See available locales](https://github.com/mattermost/mattermost-server/tree/master/i18n).

-1. Create a translation file:
+1. Open your teminal window and create a translation file:

    `touch asserts/i18n/translate.de.json`